Tongue-tied single, taciturn with ale drunk (12)

 ('inarticulate' can be similar in meaning to 'tongue-tied')

-'single taciturn with ale drunk' is the subsidiary indication.
+'single taciturn with ale drunk' is the wordplay.

 'single' becomes 'i' (one).